Might is right Dollar is king The winner takes it all

 The maintainance of vehicles is poor.
 Many are old and run-down and need repair.

 On Cambodian roads there is a clear hierarchy established.
-As bigger a vehicle is, as more powerful it is and as more rights it has.
+As bigger a vehicle is, as more powerful it is, as more rights it possesses.
 The second weakest participants in traffic are bicycle drivers and the very weakest are pedestrians.
-Pedestrians are generally supposed to give space to anybody on a vehicle.
+Pedestrians are generally supposed to give space to anybody on a vehicle, to jump off the road if a Lexus pickup truck is coming.
 Status thinking in it's purest kind applied to traffic affairs.
 It's mirroring the 'national psyche' very well, I think.
 Brutal, incompetent, antisocial.

 Accidents and Fatalities